-More Song of the Morning information here: Project Booklet, Project Video
+More Song of the Morning information can be found in this guide.

 Saunders Dam Removal: U.S. Fish and Wildlife Service-Partners for Fish and Wildlife Program and Fish Passage Program, Michigan Department of Natural Resources, Upper Black River Council, Headwaters Chapter of Trout Unlimited and Individual Contributors.